clearmatics/asset-token/docs/IAssetToken.md

 ## [🔗](/interfaces/IAssetToken.sol#L102) `setFundingPermission(address who)`

-Sets an address as the `fundingDelegate`, the only able to issue tokens to holders.
+Sets an address as the `fundingDelegate`, the only address able to issue tokens to holders.

 Only the contract owner can call it.